pipelinit/pipelinit-cli/README.md

 Which stages are present in the final CI pipeline depends on the identified stacks and their support.
-You can check a complete reference of supported tools, stacks and which stages are available to each one further down in this document.
+You can check a complete reference of supported tools, stacks, and which stages are available to each one further down in this document.

 Here is a list of available stages and what is the goal of each one:

 ### Format

-The format step checks if the code is properly formatted with an automated code formatter.
+The format step checks if the code follows the format style from an automated code formatter.

-This is useful for most programming languages and text files because:
+Formatters are valuable for most programming languages and text files because:

-- It makes the code style looks the same regardless the project
+- It makes the code style looks the same regardless of the project
 - It removes style discussions from code review
 - It free developers from thinking about code style